 | Time ratio | ~$43\times$ | $1\times$ |

-- Equivariant representations: Capsule vectors encode pose information that scalar activations cannot represent.
+- Equivariant representations: Capsule vectors encode pose information that scalar activations can't.

-- Part-whole reasoning: Dynamic routing implements a soft attention mechanism where parts vote on wholes -- a form of compositional understanding.
+- Part-whole reasoning: Routing is a soft attention mechanism where parts vote on wholes.

-- Reconstruction as regularization: Forcing the capsule to reconstruct the input ensures the representation is information-rich, not just discriminative.
+- Reconstruction regularization: Forcing reconstruction keeps the representation information-rich, not just discriminative.

-- Computational cost: The iterative routing makes both forward and backward passes expensive.
+- Compute cost: Iterative routing makes forward and backward passes expensive.

-- Training stability: The routing algorithm can be sensitive to initialization and hyperparameters.
+- Training stability: Routing is sensitive to initialization and hyperparameters.

-- Marginal gains on standard benchmarks: On unrotated data, the advantage over well-tuned CNNs is small.
+- Standard benchmarks: On unrotated data, the advantage over well-tuned CNNs is modest.

 Conclusion

-- Part 2: The implementation -- squashing, primary capsules, digit capsules with dynamic routing, margin loss, and reconstruction decoder, all in pure PyTorch.
+- Part 2 implemented the full CapsNet in PyTorch -- squashing, primary capsules, digit capsules with routing, margin loss, decoder.

-Capsule Networks are not the dominant paradigm in deep learning today.
-But the core insight -- that neural representations should encode how something appears, not just that it appears -- remains one of the most important ideas in the field.
+CapsNets aren't the dominant paradigm today.
+But the core idea -- that neural representations should encode how something appears, not just that it appears -- remains worth understanding.